-Recalling chapter VIII of the provisional rules of procedure, the members of the Security Council, in an effort to enhance effectiveness, involvement and inclusivity during the Council's discussions and strengthen the Council's overall functioning, reaffirm their commitment to prioritizing multilingualism at all times.
+168. Recalling chapter VIII of the provisional rules of procedure, the members of the Security Council, in an effort to enhance effectiveness, involvement and inclusivity during the Council's discussions and strengthen the Council's overall functioning, reaffirm their commitment to prioritizing multilingualism at all times.
+Note 507 does not include one presidential note adopted in 2021.
+For reader's reference, that note (S/2021/1074) is hereby included in this handbook as below.

-V. The continuous functioning of the Security Council (S/2021/1074)